 We specialise in bringing and defending proprietary estoppel claims

-A proprietary estoppel claim can be made when someone has been promised that they will be given an interest in a property, but that promise is subsequently reneged upon.
+Proprietary estoppel claims can be made when someone has been promised that they will be given an interest in a property or business, but that promise is subsequently reneged upon.

-The classic proprietary estoppel scenario would be a family farm where a son or daughter works for years, often putting in very long hours for minimal income, on the basis that their parents will ultimately leave the farm to them.
-If the parents then change their mind and go back on their promise their son or daughter will be left at a disadvantage.
+The classic example of a proprietary estoppel scenario involves a family farm where a son or daughter works for years, often putting in very long hours for minimal income, on the basis that their parents will ultimately leave the farm to them.
+If the parents then change their mind and go back on their promise, their son or daughter will be left at a disadvantage.
 This is when they can rely on the legal principle of proprietary estoppel.
 In effect the law steps in to ensure that the innocent party doesn’t lose out when a promise is broken.
+However, proprietary estoppel has much wider application and isn’t limited to family farms or businesses.

 In order to bring a proprietary estoppel claim you must be able to show: